ESDG6T2/RestaurantCity/Docker/README.txt

 delivery_1      |  * Debugger is active!
 delivery_1      |  * Debugger PIN: 121-799-828

-- turn on your WAMP and open the webpages from the template folder in the current directory (./template) ./template/restaurant_ui.html for customer ordering UI ./template/delivery_ui.html for driver UI ./template/business_ui.html for restaurant business side UI
+- open the webpages from the template folder in the current directory (./template) ./template/restaurant_ui.html for customer ordering UI ./template/delivery_ui.html for driver UI ./template/business_ui.html for restaurant business side UI